 For IM administration.
-Pediatric/adolescent formulations of hepatitis B vaccine products differ by concentration (mcg/mL).
-However, when dosed in terms of volume (mL), the dose of Engerix-B and Recombivax HB are the same (both 0.5 mL).
-Adult formulations of hepatitis B vaccine products also differ by concentration (mcg/mL), but when dosed in terms of volume (mL), the dose of Engerix-B and Recombivax HB are the same (both 1 mL).
+Adult formulations of hepatitis B vaccine products differ by concentration (mcg/mL), but when dosed in terms of volume (mL), the dose of Engerix-B and Recombivax HB are the same (both 1 mL).
 It is possible to interchange the vaccines for completion of a series or for booster doses; the antibody produced in response to each type of vaccine is comparable, however, the quantity of the vaccine will vary.

-IM injection (preferred); do not administer IV or intradermally; in adults, the deltoid muscle is the preferred site; the anterolateral thigh is the recommended site in infants and young children.
+IM injection (preferred); do not administer IV or intradermally; the deltoid muscle is the preferred site.
 Not for gluteal administration.
 Shake well prior to withdrawal and use.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
 May be administered at the same time as HBIG but at a different anatomical site.
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

 For patients at risk of hemorrhage following intramuscular injection, hepatitis B vaccine may be administered subcutaneously although lower titers and/or increased incidence of local reactions may result.
 The ACIP recommends that the vaccine should be administered intramuscularly if, in the opinion of the physician familiar with the patient's bleeding risk, the vaccine can be administered by this route with reasonable safety.
 If the patient receives antihemophilia or other similar therapy, intramuscular vaccination can be scheduled shortly after such therapy is administered.
 A fine needle (23-gauge or smaller) can be used for the vaccination and firm pressure applied to the site (without rubbing) for at least 2 minutes.
 The patient should be instructed concerning the risk of hematoma from the injection.
 Patients on anticoagulant therapy should be considered to have the same bleeding risks and treated as those with clotting factor disorders (ACIP [Kroger 2017]).